Frequently Asked Questions

 Will our cell phones work there?

 It depends on your carrier.
 We are in a remote, wooded location several miles from the nearest tower.
-We seem to have the best luck with Verizon and AT&T, but even these typically give only 1 bar.
+We seem to have the best luck with Verizon and AT&T, but even these typically give only 1-2 bars.
 All carriers work at least spottily, you might have to walk around to see where it works best for you.

 Do you allow single males to be guests?